silicon-sat/silicon-sat.github.io/blog/tgs1.md

 # GROUND STATION

-## TINY GS Silicon_OrbitLab_TGS1
+**USEFUL LINKS**

 - [Silicon_OrbitLab_TGS1](https://tinygs.com/station/Silicon_OrbitLab_TGS1@6240637039)
 - [TinyGS](https://tinygs.com)
 - [TinyGS GitHub Page](https://github.com/G4lile0/tinyGS)
 - [Sooraj Shenoy VU3ZAG](https://soorajshenoys.blogspot.com/2023/01/lora-433mhz-tinygs-satellite-ground.html): Installed our first setup using this site.

+## TINY GS Silicon_OrbitLab_TGS1

+**14 JULY 2023**

+- Replaced the V-dipole with a better construct by attaching a SMA on the antenna and using low-loss rigid SMA-SMA connector to connect to a SMA-to-U.fl that is attached to the LoRa module.
+Received packets from Norbi-2!

 **7 JULY 2023**

-- Replaced the spring antenna with a V-dipole (rabbit year) and received 4 packets within 2 days!!
+- Replaced the spring antenna with a V-dipole (rabbit year) and received 4 packets within 2 days from Norbi and Norbi-2.

 **24 JUNE 2023**